icon-community/icon.community/README.md

 # Shortcodes

+The icon.community site is equipped with a variety of shortcodes that can be used with content files.

 ## ICON Discord URL

 This shortcode inserts an anchor element with the href attribute set to an invite link for the ICON Discord.